openlibhums/memory-alpha/content/pages/support/email-and-reminders/index.md

 ## Common questions

-- _“A reviewer says they didn’t get the email — what should I do?”_
+- _“A reviewer says they didn't get the email — what should I do?”_
    Start with Email logs to confirm whether the email was sent and, if necessary, resend it.

 - _“I want to change the wording of reminder emails.”_
    Edit the relevant template under [Email templates](./email-templates.md).
 Use information in [Email template variables](./email-template-variables.md) to insert information safely.

-- _“Why didn’t a reminder email send?”_
+- _“Why didn't a reminder email send?”_
    Check Scheduling reminders and confirm that due dates were set correctly.
 If reminders still do not send, contact your system administrator.

 - _“Can readers (un)subscribe to/from publication notifications?”_